-The requirements for graduation with honors in chemistry or biochemistry are: (1) at least a 3.3 cumulative grade point average; (2) at least a 3.0 cumulative grade point average in courses in the major; (3) completion of the ACS certified major; (4) successful completion of at least 2.0 units of 395; (5) completion of at least four additional honors courses within or outside the Department of Chemistry; (6) approval by the Chemistry Department (or a committee thereof) of an honors research thesis supervised and approved by a member of the chemistry faculty.
+The requirements for graduation with honors in chemistry or biochemistry are: (1) at least a 3.3 cumulative grade point average; (2) at least a 3.0 cumulative grade point average in courses in the major; (3) completion of the ACS certified major; (4) successful completion of at least 2.0 units of 395 or 1.0 unit of 395 and a ten-week summer research experience; (5) completion of at least four additional honors courses within or outside the Department of Chemistry; (6) approval by the Chemistry Department (or a committee thereof) of an honors research thesis supervised and approved by a member of the chemistry faculty.
 The thesis may be of laboratory or theoretical nature, and must be submitted no later than six weeks before the end of the student's final semester of undergraduate work; (7) a public oral presentation of the research during the spring semester of the senior year.
-Juniors or seniors in the honors program may, subject to the approval of the department chair, register for a fifth course, which may be graded on the basis of satisfactory or unsatisfactory.
+Juniors or seniors in the honors program may, subject to the approval of the department chair, register for a fifth course. which may be graded on the basis of satisfactory or unsatisfactory.